Biden teams with East Coast governors to boost offshore wind

-WASHINGTON (AP) — The White House is launching a formal partnership with 11 East Coast governors to boost the growing offshore wind industry, a key element of President Joe Biden’s plan for climate change.
+WASHINGTON (AP) — The White House on Thursday launched a formal partnership with 11 East Coast governors to boost the growing offshore wind industry, a key element of President Joe Biden’s plan for climate change.

-At a White House meeting on Thursday, Biden administration officials will meet with governors and labor leaders to announce commitments to expand key elements of the offshore industry, including manufacturing facilities, ports and workforce training and development.
+Biden, Interior Secretary Deb Haaland and other top administration officials met with governors, wind industry officials and labor leaders Thursday at the White House.
+The session focused on ways to expand important segments of the offshore industry, including manufacturing facilities, ports and workforce training and development.

+“Together we’re stepping up.
+We’re about to build a better America,” Biden said.
+“It’s not just about the future.
+It’s about right now.”

 The partnership comprises governors of both parties from Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, North Carolina, Pennsylvania and Rhode Island.